-A Utilities Assessment Package (UAP) was developed for the Volusia County Site 1B study area.
+A Utilities Assessment Package (UAP) was conducted for the Volusia County Site 1A study area.
 Five Utility Agencies/Owners (UAOs) were identified and are summarized in Table 4.
 Each UAO was contacted to request facility type and location information.
-Through UAO coordination, it was determined there are no existing or planned utility facilities within the project limits.
-For additional detailed information, please refer to the UAP, located in the project file.
+Through UAO coordination, it was determined there are no existing or future planned facilities within the project limits.
+For additional detailed information, refer to the UAP, located in the project file.